ga-group/comcat/tree.md

     - 202610  Cake and Meal of Soybeans
     - 202620  Cake and Meal of Rapeseed
     - 202630  Palm Cake and Palm Meal
-    - 202632  Cake and Meal of Palm Kernel
+    - 202632  Cake and Meal of Palm Kernel  (PKC, PKM)
     - 202640  Cake and Meal of Cottonseed
-  - 2030  Sugar Crops and Sweeteners
+  - 2030  Sugar Crops and Vegetal Sweeteners
     - 203010  Sugar Cane
       - 20301010  Cane Sugar
     - 203020  Sugar Beet